The housing targets are outlined in under policy CP17 in the Adopted Core Strategy (PDF document.)

-Undertaking a SHMA is a key requirement of Government’s planning for housing policy, set out in the National Planning Policy Framework (PDF document)and the National Planning Practice Guidance.
+Undertaking a SHMA is a key requirement of Government’s planning for housing policy, set out in the National Planning Policy Framework on the Gov.uk website and the National Planning Practice Guidance.

 The Berkshire and South Bucks SHMA is a technical study undertaken by GL Hearn to assess the future housing need for Berkshire and South Bucks up until 2036.
 Read the full report, below.

 For an overview of the SHMA, see the presentation of the results below.

 A sensitivity analysis has been undertaken for the Western Berkshire Housing Market Area to take account of more recent data.
 Read the full report below.

 A 5 year housing land supply statement is undertaken to include details of whether a five year supply of housing land is available within the borough.

 The most recent 5 Year Housing Land Supply Statement can be found below.

 The Housing and Economic Land Availability Assessment (HELAA) helps to identify future sources of land to help meet development needs.
 It is a technical study of all potential land for housing and economic uses (such as offices and retail).
 The inclusion of land within a HELAA report does not in itself determine that it is suitable for development, or that the land is necessary available for development.
 Assessments made through a HELAA are indicative only and do not prejudice assessments make through the Local Plan or planning application processes.

 The joint methodology has been prepared by Reading Borough Council, the Royal Borough of Windsor and Maidenhead Slough Borough Council, West Berkshire Council and Wokingham Borough Council.
 The methodology will be used to assess the land for development.
 It sets out the way the councils broadly propose to assess the suitability of land put forward for development; whether it is available, achievable and whether the development could realistically be built in the timescales expected.
 Read the full report, below.